suhastr/Machine_Generated_Code_Detection/README.md

 - **Backend API**: Flask server that processes the requests and returns AI analysis results.
 - **Custom Model Fine-Tuning**: Scripts for fine-tuning the models using specific datasets.
 - **Cross-Origin Resource Sharing (CORS)**: Enables integration with external services.

 ---

+## Frameworks and Libraries

+- `transformers` (by Hugging Face) for pretrained BERT model
+- `torch` for model training and inference
+- `sklearn` for evaluation metrics

+---